 Address gathering

 The MGC may request an MG to perform address discovery through the use of the wildcarding mechanism on the CANDIDATE attribute.
 In this case the MG is responsible for STUN server discovery.
 Fully specifying the CANDIDATE attribute will not result in any action.
-The candidate-attribute is specified by the following ABNF:
+The candidate-attribute is specified by the following ABNF [IETF RFC 5245]:

 candidate-attribute = "candidate" ":" foundation SP component-id SP